9th8/up-to-date-real-world-haskell/14-using-parsec.md

 ```

 This time, we got the right result!
 But we could have done it easier
-with Parsec\'s lookahead support.
+with Parsec's lookahead support.

 ### Lookahead

 Parsec has a function called `try` that is used to express lookaheads.
 `try` takes one function, a parser.
 It applies that parser.
 If the
-parser doesn\'t succeed, `try` behaves as if it hadn\'t consumed any
+parser doesn't succeed, `try` behaves as if it hadn't consumed any
 input at all.
 So, when you use `try` on the left side of `<|>`, Parsec
 will try the option on the right even if the left side failed after
 consuming some input. `try` only has an effect if it is on the left of a
 `<|>`.
 Keep in mind, though, that many functions use `<|>` internally.
-Here\'s a way to add expanded end-of-line support to our CSV parser
+Here's a way to add expanded end-of-line support to our CSV parser
 using `try`:

 :::: captioned-content